tulasiram04/Metriage-AI-Bot/README.md

 # 🏥 METRIAGE AI

 METRIAGE AI is a **full-stack healthcare triage and pharmacy support platform** designed to assist users in assessing health conditions, managing profiles, viewing reports, and accessing pharmacy-related services.
-The project combines a modern **React + TypeScript frontend** with a **Node.js + Express backend**, integrated with AI services and cloud storage.
+The project combines a modern **React + TypeScript frontend** with a **Node.js + Express backend**, integrated with AI services and cloud storage

 ---